gaatma/ev-ocpp-fl-ids/README.md

-# EV OCPP Federated Intrusion Detection System
+# A Federated Learning Based Intrusion Detection System for Privacy-Preserving and Robust Monitoring of Electric Vehicle Charging Infrastructure
 **INSE 6450 – Milestone 1**

 ---